rwblickhan/obsidian-tag-search/README.md

 Press Shift to negate the search (`-tag:`).
 You can also combine Cmd/Ctrl and Shift to append a negated search.

-## Install
+## Installation

-Search for Tag Search in the Community Plugins section of settings.
+Search for Tag Search in the Community Plugins section of Obsidian settings.
 Alternatively, [click here](https://obsidian-plugins.peak-dev.org/show/tag-search) to install it to your most recently used vault.

 ## See Also